sstark/droguedrums/www/index.md

 development (making a program read yaml is simple), YAML was chosen as the input file format for drougedrums.

+The following sections will give an overview of what things you can put into a droguedrums input file.
+See the full example files provided with the download for some possibilities.

 ## Input file sections

 ### Sets